dice-group/LIMES/manual/user_manual/configuration_file/index.md

  	* `SIMPLE`: It executes each independent part of the plan sequentially.
  	* `DEFAULT`: same as `SIMPLE`.

-If not set, the `DEFAULT` value for each parameter will used be will
+If not set, the `DEFAULT` value for each parameter will be used.

 ## Machine Learning (optional) {#machine-learning}